 • 100% Authentic watches

 The Rolex Datejust Turn-O-Graph

-Rolex released their first ever tool watch in 1953 which was the Rolex Datejust Turn-O-Graph, bearing reference number 6202.
-This watch was the first wristwatch with a rotating bezel and was only in production for one year.
-Some features on these first pieces were ‘Mercedes-hands’, dot indices and a black dial.
+Rolex released their trailblazing tool watch in 1953, the Rolex Datejust Turn-O-Graph, identified by reference number 6202.
+This model was among the pioneering wristwatches with a rotating bezel and was produced for approximately 1-3 years.
+Key features included 'Mercedes-hands,' dot indices, and a sleek black dial.
+Originally introduced with no date function, it laid the groundwork for Rolex's future tool watches like the Submariner.

 About the Rolex Datejust Turn-O-Graph

-Rolex is known for their two-tone watches, such as the ‘Rolesor’ two-tone watches made of stainless-steel and yellow gold.
-You can also get your hands on the two-tone rose gold version of the Datejust Turn-O-Graph.
-These watches bear reference numbers 116261 and 116263, costing close or just over €10.000.
+Rolex is known for their two-tone watches, such as the Rolesor two-tone watches made of stainless steel and yellow gold.
+You can also opt for the two-tone rose gold version of the Datejust Turn-O-Graph.
+These watches have reference numbers 116261 and 116263, costing close or just over €10.000.

+• 100% Authentic watches